astral-sh/rye/README.md

 serve = "python -m http.server 8000"
 ```

 They are only available via `rye run <script_name>`.
-They can either be a string or an
+Each script can either be a string or an
 array where each item is an argument to the script.
 The scripts will be run with the
 virtualenv activated.

-To see what's available run `rye run` without arguments and it will list all scripts.
+To see what's available, run `rye run` without arguments and it will list all scripts.

 ## Python Distributions